Women’s, Men’s & Children’s Pelvic Health Christchurch

 Pelvic Health Physiotherapist

-Jo is an experienced physiotherapist who spent the early part of her career in New Zealand, working in musculoskeletal physiotherapy and developed strong manual therapy skills.
-She then volunteered at a hospital in Nepal for two years, working mostly in spinal cord rehabilitation, including bowel and bladder complications.
+Jo is an experienced physiotherapist who began her career in New Zealand working in musculoskeletal physiotherapy, developing strong manual therapy skills.
+She then volunteered at a hospital in Nepal for two years working in spinal cord rehabilitation, including bowel and bladder complications.
+After having two children while working in musculoskeletal practice treating pregnant and postnatal women, Jo became frustrated at the lack of help for women with post-birth complications or those wanting a directed return to sport and exercise.

-This led to the development of a special interest in pelvic floor physiotherapy.
-Over the second half of her career, Jo has completed extensive advanced training in Pelvic Health for women and children, attending numerous continuing education courses, including pessary fitting and management for pelvic organ prolapse.
-Most recently, Jo has undergone advanced training in Male Pelvic Health Physiotherapy to expand her care to men.
-Utilising these skills, she now proudly offers a truly comprehensive successful physiotherapy approach to pelvic health issues for men, women, and children.
+This led Jo to develop a special interest in pelvic floor physiotherapy.
+She has completed extensive advanced training in pelvic health for women and children through numerous continuing education courses, often internationally, including pessary fitting and management for pelvic organ prolapse.
+Most recently, Jo has undergone advanced training in male and paediatric pelvic health physiotherapy, now offering comprehensive care for men, women, and children (aged 3 and up for bowel issues, 5 and up for urinary issues).

-Jo lives with her husband and two children.
-Outside of work Jo can be found trying to keep up with her family in the hills tramping, biking, kayaking, skiing, or rogaining.
-She is also actively involved in her local Christian Church.
-Jo is working out of both the Manchester Street and Jellie Park clinics.
+Jo lives with her husband and two children and can be found trying to keep up with her family in the hills tramping, biking, kayaking, skiing, or rogaining.
+She is also actively involved in her local Christian church and works out of both the Manchester Street and Jellie Park clinics.

 Make an appointment today